guitard0g/android_resource_leaks/README.md

 You will be prompted for an APK file to analyze.
 The analysis may take some time to run its course, as decompilation takes some time.

-Two example apks are included, called "app-debug.apk" and "app-debug-bad.apk".
-These are two simple apks that utilize the camera resource, one with proper resource management and one without.